marthaurion/JRubiks/README.md

 - Cube prints out faces.
 - Generalized functions for multiple sizes.
 Tested on 3x3, 4x4.
 - Cube rotations implemented and added to valid notation allowed in input algorithms.
 - Created a naive scrambler.
+It should no longer allow moves that undo previous moves.

 Things to be done:
 - Add rules to the scrambler to create better scrambles.